noanabeshima/tinymodel/README.md

+# TinyModel
-TinyModel is a 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability.
+TinyModel is a 44M parameter model trained on [TinyStories V2](https://arxiv.org/abs/2305.07759) for mechanistic interpretability with trained SAEs/sparse MLPs.

 It can be installed with `pip install tinystoriesmodel`